 The first stop on the second day of our Road Trip was at the servo to refuel before heading out to Roes Lookout.

 On the way to the Military Museum at Merredin we stopped at the Collgar Windfarm.

 After an hour or more at the Military Museum we headed to the Lookout at the Baandee Lakes.
 They were dry.
 Unimpressive.

-In the spring of 2016 we camped at Mindebooka Hill while we refurbished C.C.
-Hunt’s wells at Burracoppin, Totadgin and Doodlakine and I decided to revisit the hill and locate the track to the south that supposedly connects with the Bruce Rock-Doodlakine Road.
+We camped at Mindebooka Hill in the spring of 2016 while we refurbished C.C.
+Hunt’s wells at Burracoppin, Totadgin and Doodlakine, so I decided to revisit the hill and locate the track to the south that supposedly connects with the Bruce Rock-Doodlakine Road.

 The track quickly deteriorated and we followed a creek bed until that became untenable.
 Another of my failed shortcuts.